Ethiopia's Tigray holds regional election in defiance of federal government | Politics

 Ethiopia's Tigray holds regional election in defiance of federal government

-Ethiopia's northern Tigray region on Wednesday went ahead with regional elections on Friday in an act of strong defiance against Prime Minister Abiy Ahmed, who called the vote illegal but said the government would not respond with force.
+Ethiopia's northern Tigray region held regional elections on Wednesday in a show of defiance against Prime Minister Abiy Ahmed, who called the vote illegal but said the government would not respond with force.
 Ethiopia had been due to hold national and regional elections on Aug.
 29 but postponed them indefinitely because of the coronavirus pandemic.
-Tigray opposition politicians accuse Abiy of trying to prolong his rule.
+Tigray opposition politicians say this was a move by Abiy to prolong his rule, and decided to go ahead with the vote, even after senior lawmakers ruled it unconstitutional.

+The confrontation with Tigray is the latest headache for Abiy, who is struggling to hold together a federation that stitches Ethiopia's 80 plus ethnic groups.
+"The vote went very well, as of now 85% of registered voters had cast their ballots," said Getachew Reda, spokesman of the Tigray People's Liberation Front (TPLF), which for many years was the only party in the region and is expected to gain a majority, challenged by Abiy's Prosperity Party and the new Tigray Independence Party.

 "Those who construct a shanty are illegal dwellers as they don't have land deeds, and they don't sleep with their eyes shut," he told the state broadcaster.
 After decades of repression, Abiy ushered in democratic reforms that helped win him the Nobel Prize.
 But the new freedoms also fuelled long-suppressed demands for more regional autonomy, rights and resources.

-Even in Tigray, the TPLF is itself facing pressure from more zealous ethnic nationalists.
-A new party is openly pushing independence from Ethiopia.
+Even in Tigray, the TPLF is facing pressure from more zealous ethnic nationalists who have formed a new party that is openly pushing independence from Ethiopia.
 Tigrayans dominated Ethiopian politics since guerilla fighters ousted a Marxist dictator in 1991, but their influence has waned under Abiy and last year the TPLF quit his ruling coalition.
 "Everybody is willing to vote here... we want to be independent, free and have a nation for all Tigrayians," said Welday Asgedom, a tourism sector worker, as he headed to the polling station to cast his ballot.

-The region's population is relatively small - around 5% of Ethiopia's 109 million people - but its history in politics means it is wealthier and more influential than many other, larger regions.
-Ethiopia's upper house, which mediates constitutional disputes, ruled on Saturday that the polls for regional parliaments and other positions were unconstitutional.

 - READ MORE ON: